This is the 10th in a series of Posts I plan on doing on a complete visual guide to factions and their missing units.

 Unicorn Herd / Cavalry

-Unicorns are hyper-intelligent noble creatures of the forest and the Mortal enemies to their dark cousins the Centigors.
-Ghorros Warhoof famously killed Arsil the Prince of all unicorns some centuries ago and to this day Ghorros still wears Arsil's scalp and horn upon his head, as an insult to their kind.
+Unicorns are hyper-intelligent noble creatures of the forest and the Mortal enemies to their dark cousins the Centigors, particularly Ghorros Warhoof, who famously killed Arsil: the Prince of all Unicorns some centuries ago.
+To this day Ghorros still wears Arsil's scalp and horn upon his head, as an insult to their kind.

-Unicorns are magical creatures and its said they're drawn to female sorcerers like moths to the flame, becoming friend and steed to many a Spellsinger and Grail Damsel.
-Unicorns appeared as a unit and mount for WE Spellcasters in their 4th edition army book, where they had magic attacks that were particularly effective against Daemonic creatures, their horn attack (which could translate to a great charge bonus) and an aura of magical protection that nullifies enemy magic attacks in an AoE around them, giving them a very interesting hit and run support niche.
+Unicorns are magical creatures and it's said they're drawn to female sorcerers like moths to the flame; becoming friend and steed to many a Spellsinger and Grail Damsel.
+Unicorns appeared as a unit and mount for WE Spellcasters in their 4th edition army book, where they had magic attacks that were particularly effective against Daemonic creatures, a horn attack (which could translate to a great charge bonus) and an aura of magical protection that nullifies enemy magic attacks in an AoE around them, giving them a very interesting hit and run support niche.

 Missing Units (Continued)Guardian Trees

 In folklore and other fantasy universes, 'Treants' are living aspects of the forest itself.
-In some stories they're trees given life, or creatures created by the forests energy to guard it from intruders, in others they're a conjured amalgamation of the Forests trees, roots, vines, branches and spirit.
+In some stories they're trees given life, or creatures created by the forest's energy to guard it against intruders; in others, they're a conjured amalgamation of the Forests trees, roots, vines, branches, and spirit.
 In Warhammer, These creatures are known as "Guardian Trees".
-All forests in the Warhammer world used to be all connected and alive like Athel Loren, now most lay dormant (despite the Wood Elves and Forest Spirits best efforts to awaken them) waiting for a crazed mystic to come along and tap into their sentience one again.
+Every forest in the Warhammer world used to be all connected and magical like Athel Loren, now most lay dormant (despite the Wood Elves and Forest Spirits best efforts to awaken them) waiting for a crazed mystic to come along and tap into their sentience one again.

 Their variant abilities could also potentially be given to allies around them as a passive buff (Fungal forest gives passive regen to allies, Bloody forest gives frenzy to allies, etc).

 Shapeshifters are said to be the favourites of the animal spirits of Athel Loren.
-These Elves have a spirit animal who combines with their own and allows them to transform into a hybrid (most commonly a Boar, Wolf or Bear) on Tabletop Shapechangers would be hidden amongst normal units of wood elves before transforming to surprise the enemy.
+These Elves have a spirit animal that combines with their own and allows them to transform into a hybrid (most commonly a Boar, Wolf, or Bear).
+On Tabletop, Shapechangers would be hidden amongst normal units of Wood Elves before transforming to surprise the enemy.

 In WH2 this unit could work just like Beorg Bearstruck and his Bearmen of Urslo (Norscan Dog of War unit) and would be a good excuse to get the animations and transformations ready for them.
-These could be a normal contingent of Wood Elves who, after gaining enough kills or after waiting for an ability cooldown that charges while they're in combat, you can transform them into were-creatures, making them far more deadly (The trick being to keep them alive and healthy beforehand so you get the most out of them).
+They'd start as a normal contingent of Wood Elves who, after gaining enough kills or waiting for an ability that charges while they're in combat, you can transform into were-creatures, making them far more deadly (The trick being to keep them alive and healthy beforehand so you get the most out of them).

 I'd like for the Wood Elf ones to be were-Boars or some other creature since Wolves are so common and Bears would just be a 1 to 1 copy of Norsca.

-Everyone seems to love Spites but never acknowledge the fact that they're size is akin to that of Fireflies.
+Everyone seems to love Spites but never acknowledges the fact that their size is akin to that of Fireflies.
 On Tabletop, Spites were magic items or swarms units (which CA always prefer to turn into an ability rather than a unit).

 To me, there's only one way the Spites could come as a unit/ability on the battlefield, this idea and the images were pointed out to me by another user Draculasaurus, so all credit to them for that, thank you: